Climate-based pepper planting guide for Nanaimo, British Columbia

 Main risk: The usual setback here is giving away seasonal margin through late planting, slow early growth, or slower variety choice than the crop really needs.

-How Frost Affects Peppers in Nanaimo
+How Frost Affects Planting Dates for Peppers in Nanaimo

 Nanaimo usually has about 236 frost-free days, with a typical last spring frost around March 19 and a typical first fall frost around November 10.